campus-lab/react-redux-boilerplate/README.md

 # react-redux-boilerplate

-Simple exercice using Giphy API to provide has a post-workshop example.
+Simple exercice using Giphy API to provide as a post-workshop example.

 ## Contains